-- Where "healthy eating and food safety" is listed as a topic to assist school boards with implementation of health-related curricula, (i.e. requirement 5.d), it is recommended that this be revised to state "healthy eating behaviors, determinants of healthy eating and food safety."
+- Where "healthy eating and food safety" is listed as a topic to assist school boards with implementation of health-related curricula, (i.e. requirement 5.d), it is recommended to be should be revised to state "healthy eating behaviors, determinants of healthy eating, and food safety."
 This provides direction to include curricula on key factors contributing to nutritional health, including patterns of dietary intake/nutrition, key determinants of healthy eating (i.e. food insecurity, food literacy and food environment) as well as food safety.
 These topic areas can be built into protocols and guidance documents. - Add "nutritional health through the lifespan" as a key topic to address (requirement 5. d); this would include children's nutritional health.
+Within each of the requirements that speak to the

-Develop a protocol/guidance document to screen child nutritional health using NutriSTEP ©
+Develop a Protocol/Guidance Document to Screen Child Nutritional Health using NutriSTEP ©

 - As with oral health, nutritional health is a key risk and protective factor related to chronic diseases and growth and development.
 When young children have nutrition problems they are not school-ready.
 Nutrition-related challenges have deep roots that go beyond the health/illness care system.
 The role of public health is to address these root conditions that create nutritional risk.
 The NutriSTEP® program has been shown to be effective at changing parent knowledge and skills in the promotion of healthy eating for their young children.
-(See Appendix G: NutriSTEP ©) - Boards of Health currently use NutriSTEP © as a valid and reliable tool to assess nutritional risk among preschool children and many have integrated into their school readiness programs. - Recommend developing its own Protocol/Guidance Document (simply build from and revise the present Accountability Agreement Indicator NutriSTEP® Implementation Toolkit) to further support nutritional risk assessment at this stage of child's physical and cognitive development.
+(See Appendix G: NutriSTEP ©) - Boards of Health currently use NutriSTEP © as a valid and reliable tool to assess nutritional risk among preschool children and many have integrated into their school readiness programs.

+- Recommend developing its own Protocol/Guidance Document (simply build from and revise the present Accountability Agreement Indicator NutriSTEP® Implementation Toolkit) to further support nutritional risk assessment at this stage of child's physical and cognitive development.